Parents

 Many families explore support through CAMHS, and for some, that works well.
 Others seek private therapy, often due to waiting times, wanting more flexibility, or looking for more specialist support.

+There isn’t a ‘right’ choice.
+Just what feels right for your child and your family.
 It’s all about making sure your child gets the support they need.

 You don’t have to figure this out alone